Yvok51/MultiplayerChess-JavaFX/docs/user-documentation.md

 # Multiplayer Chess
 ## User documentation
 ### Introduction
-Multiplayer Chess is a multiplayer game of chess in which
+Multiplayer Chess is a multiplayer game of chess in which two players join a match and play until the match ends or one of them resigns.

 ### Starting application
 The server is started by calling `mvn exec:java` in the root directory.
 The client application is started with `mvn javafx:run`.

 The server has a fixed port number and as such only one instance can run at a time.
-The IP adress the client connects to is also fixed as `localhost` though that could be fairly easily changed.
+The IP address the client connects to is also fixed as `localhost`.

 ### Pre Game
 After starting the application the user is met with three buttons.
 The bottom button `Quit` will exit the application.